pzeidler89/MUSEpack/docs/source/MUSEreduce.rst

    :proptype execute: bool
    :options execute: false, true, default=true

    :property modified: If set :obj:`True` the modified sky subtraction will be executed.
 This method will prevent the over subtraction of emission lines that are both emitted from the Earth's atmosphere (tellurics) and the target (e.g., HII regions).
-For a detailed description of this method we refer to
-                        `Zeidler et al. 2019`_.
+For a detailed description of this method we refer to `Zeidler et al. 2019`_.
 If ``modified`` = :obj:`True` the ``method`` should be `subtract_model`.
 Other methods will **not** lead to an error but they may lead to wrong results.
    :proptype modified: bool
    :options modified: false, true, default=false

-   :property sky_field: Determines if a sky observation is used (if available) or the science observation itself is used to determine the background
+   :property sky_field: Determines if a sky observation (if available) or the science observation itself is used to determine the background
                         contamination (tellurics).
 If set to `auto` the pipeline will check if there are sky observations available and use the closest one in time to the science exposures.
 If the ``skyfield``  = `object`, the science exposure will be used.
    :proptype sky_field: string